internetofwater/Western-Water-Datahub/readme.md

 - This repository uses a devcontainer to allow for dynamic development inside of pygeoapi while isolating our code
 - the `.gitignore` ignores all files but ours so that we can work inside a standardized environment while ignoring pygeoapi upstream code
 - when you are inside the container, run `pygeoapi serve` to run the server with hotreloading
+- many files are prefixed with the word `rise` since when we mount them in the container we don't want to override existing pygeoapi files